jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Several (Hydra) characters have the new **Soldier** Keyword Power, which allows them to work together to take out an enemy.
 When a Soldier appears, put -1/-1 counters equal to the number of Soldiers on your side onto an unprotected enemy Supporting Character.
 The more Soldiers you have, the better they’ll be at hurting an enemy.

 # SP//dr
+Set: Crossover Vol. 2
+Even though its name is spelled differently it still counts as being "Spider" for the purpose of powers that reference the word "Spider", such as * Spider-Man *' s **Spider-People**.
+It's jsut how they spell in the future!

+SP//dr must not have any wounds at the start of your turn in order for its **Genius** power to trigger.
+So even if **Rege

 # Spider-Gwen
 Set: Legacy